What you can put in communal recycling bins

 You can put the following into your communal recycling bins, mixed together:

-- tins and cans - empty and washed
+- tins and cans - empty and washed, with lids inside

 - aerosols - empty with lids removed

-- cardboard - flattened and folded so that it fits into the bin
+- cardboard - flattened and folded so that it fits into the box

 - paper - including magazines and windowed envelopes

 - plastic bottles - washed and squashed, with lids put back on

 Please keep glass items like bottles and jars in a black box together, washed, with metal lids back on.
 Plastic lids should be placed in your household rubbish.

 If you have electrical items, clothes and other non-household or garden waste, these can't go in the communal bins.
 You’ll need to:

 - take it to a city recycling site